 This involves a review by all the contract parties.
-The agreement will be examined, ensuring all compliance standards are met.
+The agreement will be examined to ensure all compliance standards are met.
 Parties will consider any special terms, milestones, and obligations outlined within the contract.

 For an effective approval process to occur, all parties should have access to a consistent, updated record detailing all changes.
 There must be an easily identifiable audit trail.
 A CLM software can provide this.

 This involves acquiring the signature or signatures of all the contract parties.
 The signee will typically be someone of high clearance: a C-suite executive, for example.
 Once the authority figure puts pen to paper, the contract is enacted.